 What to expect:

-After moving in and saying goodbye to family, the Explore! experience begins.
 Each experience is unique.
-Some groups stay on campus, some are based off-campus.
-Some groups do a mix of on and off campus adventures.
-Selections are designed to appeal to many different interests and accommodate individual needs (dietary, mobility, stamina...).
-Explore! runs from Monday evening through Thursday morning.
-When Explore! concludes, we move right into our traditional on-campus orientation program.
+Some groups are based on campus, some stay off-campus.
+All groups do a mix of on and off campus adventures.
+Selections are designed to appeal to many different interests and accommodate individual needs (dietary, mobility, stamina . . .).

 Guided by naturalists from our local Sultana Education Foundation, you will embark on a series of canoe trips on the Chester River.
 Each day will be spent exploring a different section of the river.
 Fishing, swimming, tromping in the mudflats, and learning about the natural history of the Mighty Chester River will keep you engaged by day.
 Evenings will be spent on land enjoying music and small group socials back in Chestertown.
 Great memories await.